aparnachaudhary/aparnachaudhary.github.io/_posts/2019-01-14-The-Site-Reliability-Workbook.md

 ---

 Recently I read the book [“The Site Reliability Workbook”](https://landing.google.com/sre/books/).
 I tried to capture the notes in the following post.

+> “A note on “the wisdom of production”: by this phrase, we mean the wisdom you get from something running in production—the messy details of how it actually behaves, and how software should actually be designed, rather than a whiteboarded view of a service isolated from the facts on the ground.
+All of the pages you get, the tickets the team gets, and so on, are a direct connection with reality that should inform better system design and behavior.”

 ## SLI Menu

 An SLI is a service level indicator—a carefully defined quantitative measure of some aspect of the level of service that is provided.